Meet Our Guides

 Erica Zengage Dugay

-Following a successful career in public relations and hospitality, Ms. Erica focused on raising her three young children together with her husband, Ryan.
-Now that they are school-aged, Ms. Erica joined Hala Kahiki to help further our commitment to train local talent in early childhood education.
-Having provided a strong foundation for her own children, Ms. Erica chose to become a Montessori educator because she believes in “nurturing a child’s natural curiosity, guiding them to discover the joy of learning, and developing the confidence to shape their own future."
+Following a successful career in public relations and hospitality, Ms. Erica devoted herself to raising her three children alongside her husband, Ryan.
+Once her children reached school age, she embarked on a new chapter by pursuing Montessori education through Hala Kahiki’s Apprenticeship Program.
+Having experienced firsthand the importance of providing children with a strong foundation during their earliest years, Ms. Erica believes in “nurturing a child’s natural curiosity, guiding them to discover the joy of learning, and developing the confidence to shape their own future."

 “The teacher has two tasks – to lead the children to concentration and to help them in their development afterwards.”